 But what’s an STI without the wing?!
 It’s here, in full force, to augment the WRX’s hood scoop up front, and quad exhaust in the back.
 Our Limited tester’s 18 inch BBS forged alloy wheels came wrapped in 245/40 summer performance tires.
 But our inner “Mr. T” wishes we could have the Launch Edition’s gold wheels, and its WR Blue Pearl paint, and we pity the fool who doesn’t grab one of the only 1,000 in production.
 But we digress…

-Inside one will find things are also very similar to the standard WRX including racer red gauge accents and flat-bottom steering wheel.
-The improved “STI” embroidered seats do deliver better grip, and we loved the STI-exclusive short throw shifter.
+Hop inside, and you’ll find things are also very similar to the standard WRX including racer red gauge accents, a 4.3 inch dash top screen, faux carbon fiber trim, and flat-bottom steering wheel that feels great.
+One plus, the improved “STI” embroidered seats do offer better grip, and we loved the STI-exclusive short throw shifter.